longturn/freeciv21/docs/General/faq.rst

 to change a setting to a particular value.
 After the game begins you may still change some settings, but not others.

-You can create rulesets or "modpacks" - alternative sets of units, buildings, and technologies.
+You can create rulesets or strong:`modpacks` - alternative sets of units, buildings, and technologies.
 Several different rulesets come with the Freeciv21 distribution, including a civ1 (Civilization 1 compatibility mode), and civ2 (Civilization 2 compatibility mode).
 Use the :literal:`rulesetdir` command to change the ruleset (as in :literal:`/rulesetdir civ2`).